AMD-Ecosystem/rocm-simulation/docs/index.rst

 volumetric rendering, require significant computational resources.
-By leveraging ROCm's open-source GPU stack together with the AMD Instinct product line, you gain performance from optimized kernels, flexibility from integration with Python and machine learning frameworks, and scalability with multi-GPU cluster and high performance computing (HPC) support.
+By leveraging ROCm's open-source GPU stack together with the AMD Instinct product line, you gain performance from optimized kernels, flexibility from integration with Python and machine learning frameworks, and scalability with multi-GPU clusters and high- performance computing (HPC) support.

-ROCm-Simulation provides a cohesive set of libraries and frameworks that support the full simulation workflow, from physics kernels and numerical solvers to rendering and multi-GPU scaling.
-Each component is optimized for GPU performance on AMD Instinct GPUs while offering Python-friendly APIs and integrations with popular tools like PyTorch, so you can plug simulation workloads into existing research and production pipelines with minimal friction.
+ROCm-Simulation provides a cohesive set of libraries and frameworks that support the simulation workflow, from physics kernels and numerical solvers to rendering and multi-GPU scaling.
+Each component is optimized for GPU performance on AMD Instinct GPUs while offering Python-friendly APIs and integrations with popular tools such as PyTorch, so that you can plug simulation workloads into existing research and production pipelines with minimal friction.

 The ROCm Simulation Domain includes the following components: